 This toolkit brings together everything you need to know about self assessing trust acquisitions or surrenders in family trusts.

-Under section 118 of the Duties Act 2001, a family trust acquisition or surrender is exempt where the:
+Under section 118 of the Duties Act 2001, a family trust acquisition or surrender is exempt from transfer duty where the:

 - family trust is a discretionary trust

 - person acquiring or surrendering a trust interest is a family member or family company

 - person acquiring or surrendering a trust interest does not benefit in the capacity of trustee.

 The exemption also applies to trust acquisitions and surrenders in a family trust (discretionary or non-discretionary):

 - due to the birth or death of a family member

 - when a person joins or ceases to belong to a class of beneficiaries made up of the children, stepchildren or grandchildren of a named family member.

 A family trust is one that is established and maintained primarily for the benefit of the members of a particular family or family company.
 For non-discretionary trusts, at least 90% of the trust interests must be held by members of the family or a family company.